-The town of Urbania, in Le Marche region, holds a four-day festival for La Befana from January 2nd to 6th.
+The town of Urbania, in Le Marche region, holds a four-day festival for La Befana from January 2 to 6.
 Children can meet her at the La Casa della Befana.
 This is one of the biggest celebrations for in Italy.
-La Befana

-The Befane races, Regatta delle Bafane, are held in Venice on January 6th.
+The Befane races, Regata delle Bafane, are held in Venice on January 6.
 Men dressed as La Befana race in boats on the Grand Canal.